Bandar Tun Razak, Jengka

-Bandar Tun Razak, Jengka formerly known as Bandar Pusat Jengka or Jengka Town Centre is an agricultural town in Maran District, Pahang, Malaysia.
+Bandar Tun Razak, Jengka formerly known as Bandar Pusat Jengka or Jengka Town Centre, is an agricultural town in Maran District, Pahang, Malaysia.

 Bandar Tun Razak is the centre of the Jengka Triangle which is known as FELDA Jengka.
-The Jengka Triangle (Malay: Segitiga Jengka), which is the largest FELDA settlement in Malaysia, is one of the successful of the Malaysian government's projects to eradicate poverty among its citizens.
+The Jengka Triangle (Malay: Segitiga Jengka), which is the largest FELDA settlement in Malaysia, is one of the successful examples of the Malaysian government's projects to eradicate poverty among its citizens.